Qumulo/docs/platforms/hpe-dl325-gen10-plus/getting-started.md

 Once the installation is complete and the server reboots, continue on to create a cluster.

-## Step N: Create and Configure Your Cluster
+## Step 6: Create and Configure Your Cluster

 {% include content-reuse/create-configure-cluster.md %}